 A number of measures have been introduced in the past quarter-century both at important sources and in household heating systems and transport, which have led to a substantial decrease in pollutant emissions in the Czech Republic.
 Nonetheless, a number of economic and social activities continue to produce amounts of emissions that, in combination with meteorological and dispersion conditions, lead to exceeding of the pollution limit levels for some substances, especially in some regions.
 At the present time, of the monitored pollutants, the greatest problems are caused by suspended particulate matter and polycyclic aromatic hydrocarbons bound to them.
 In the summer, the pollution limit levels for tropospheric ozone are exceeded at a number of locations.

-Generally, local household heating using solid fuels is the significant source of suspended particles and polycyclic aromatic hydrocarbons (in total in EU countries as well as in the Czech Republic).
-In the areas with traffic loads there may occur increased concentrations of nitrogen dioxide.
-Transport is also the important source of suspended particles and polycyclic aromatic hydrocarbons.
-There still remain the significant sources of pollutants, and namely public and industrial energetics, agriculture and in case of NMVOC the use of solvents.
-However, the particular share of individual sources in the level of air pollution differs from area to area, according to the composition of sources in the given area but it also depends on the transfer of pollutants from other areas.
+It holds in general that local household heating by solid fuels is a significant source of suspended particulate matter and polycyclic aromatic hydrocarbons (in both the EU and the Czech Republic).
+Elevated nitrogen oxide concentrations may occur in areas with high traffic levels.
+Transport is also another important source of suspended particulate matter and polycyclic aromatic hydrocarbons.
+Public and industrial energy production, agriculture and solvents producing non-methane volatile organic compound (NMVOC) emissions remain important pollutant sources.
+However, the specific contributions of the individual sources to air pollution differ in the various regions depending on the composition of sources at the given location and also on transfer of pollutants from other areas.

 I.1 OBJECTIVES OF THE PUBLICATION